GregoryKogan/devlog/devlog/src/posts/HowToMakeVueMarkdownBlog.md

 ##### Bonus - image hosting

-You can store your images locally, but I do not recommend doing this because that would slow down loading of blog's page.
-The preferable approach is to host you images somewhere on the internet.
-I personally use [Imgur](https://imgur.com/) for that, but there are plenty of various similar services.
+If you prefer to store images locally, you can, but I don't recommend doing so because it will slow down the blog's page loading.
+Storing your images somewhere on the internet is a better idea.
+I use [Imgur](https://imgur.com/), but there are plenty other services for that.

 #### Checklists